Getting Started

 Hint:

-Make sure to set the fsRoot value to the root of your ; not the root of your compiled application.
+Make sure to set the fsRoot value to the root of your notes; not the root of your compiled application.
 This allows the you to have a folder that is dedicated only to your notes, not one that is complicated by an additional application.

 Footnotes